-Danish shipping company disregards the ruling of the International Court of Justice on Western Sahara
+Danish shipping company disregards ICJ ruling on Western Sahara

 January 10, 2011 2 Comments

-A ship from a Danish shipping company, D/S Norden, is involved in the transporting of phosphate from occupied Western Sahara.
+A ship from a Danish shipping company, D/S Norden, is involved in the transporting of phosphate from occupied Western Sahara – in violation of a International Court of Justice ruling.

 Morocco has occupied Western Sahara illegally since 1975; an occupation which no state or international body recognizes as being legitimate.
 Morocco subsequently has no right to sell the natural resources of Western Sahara.
 The illegality of Morocco’s occupation has been reaffirmed by the UN Security Council, UN General Assembly and the International Court of Justice in both reports and in over 100 resolutions.